You are currently viewing Omba Ney, the Taktsang of East where Letter OM is seen

 Crawling through a narrow cave passage on the cliff above the Temple is said to cleanse one’s defilement.

-The holy pilgrim site’s main attraction is the letter Om on the rock face, which is thought to have appeared naturally.
+The letter Om on the rock face, which has appeared naturally is the main attraction.
 The footprint of Guru Rinpoche is also a part of the wonders that will leave you venerated.

 Omba Lhakhang, also known as the “Taktsang of Eastern Bhutan” is built on a cliff.
 There is a magnificent Guru statue just above the temple!